theY4Kman/pysmx/README.md

 PySMX
 =====

 PySMX is a Python module for reading information from compiled SourcePawn plug-ins.
 At the moment, the most useful thing PySMX does is read the strings from the myinfo variable.
+However, technically, PySMX is a full SMX reader, extracting and reading all sections.

 Usage
 -----